dbbs-lab/bsb-core/docs/getting-started/projects.rst

 Component code
 ==============

-It's best practice to keep all of your component code in a subfolder with the same name as your model.
+It's best practice to keep your component code in a subfolder with the same name as your model.
 For example, if you're modelling the cerebellum, create a folder called ``cerebellum``.
 Inside place an ``__init__.py`` file, so that Python can import code from it.
 Then you best subdivide your code based on component type, e.g. keep placement